marolAI/seams-workshop.github.io/_practical/01_design.md

 <b>2.
 The plan as a series of implementation steps </b>
 ```
 Step a.
-Build interface with option to upload a picture on a separate interface(admin)
+Build interface with an option to upload a picture on a separate interface(admin)
         and display a photograph on a different page.
 step b.
 Get the picture.
 Step c.
 Calculate the difference in dimensions between the uploaded picture and the